tekumara/notes/install.md

 - `-b` will preserve previous file as .old
 - `-S` safe copy will use a temp file and rename
 - `-o` set the owner on the file after copy

+## Troubleshooting

+> Inappropriate file type or format

+Check that you aren't trying to install a directory.